otuncelli/turkish-stemmer-python/README.md

    the word.
 They follow __noun__ suffixes or the stem itself at the absence of noun suffixes

-7. In Turkish, “-lAr” suffix can be used both as a nominal verb suffix (third person plural present tense) and as a noun suffix (plural inflection).
+7. In Turkish, â€œ-lArâ€ suffix can be used both as a nominal verb suffix (third person plural present tense) and as a noun suffix (plural inflection).

-8. In Turkish, words do not end with consonants 'b', 'c', 'd', and 'ğ'.
+8. In Turkish, words do not end with consonants 'b', 'c', 'd', and 'ÄŸ'.
-   However, when a suffix starting with a vowel is affixed to a word ending with 'p', 'ç', 't' or 'k', the last consonant is transformed into 'b', 'c', 'd', or 'ğ' respectively.
-The postlude routine transforms last consonants 'b', 'c','d', or 'ğ'' back to 'p', 'ç', 't' or 'k', respectively, after stemming is complete.
+   However, when a suffix starting with a vowel is affixed to a word ending with 'p', 'Ã§', 't' or 'k', the last consonant is transformed into 'b', 'c', 'd', or 'ÄŸ' respectively.
+The postlude routine transforms last consonants 'b', 'c','d', or 'ÄŸ'' back to 'p', 'Ã§', 't' or 'k', respectively, after stemming is complete.

 ### Suffix Classes